recursionpharma/perp/README.md

 following optional formats:

 - `environment-conda.yml` - For conda and mamba resolvers.
-This version should use only conda channels and/or meta-channels.
+This version should use only conda channels and/or meta-channels where possible.
 - `environment-pip.yml` - Similar to above, but should use PyPI versions of all dependencies.
 - `Pipfile` - Used by pyenv.